1984 Ultimate Play The Game

-Generally if we talk of unreleased games and Ultimate, instantly we think back to the infamous “Mire Mare” game which has haunted game lovers for many years.
-Instead of finding the Holy Grail of games, we have done with the discoveries of Solar Jetman and Lunar Jetman on the C64.
+Generally if we talk of unreleased games and Ultimate, instantly we think back to the infamous “Mire Mare” which has haunted us for many years.
+Instead we have had to make do with discoveries such as Solar Jetman and Lunar Jetman on the C64.

-Older generations of gamer may not have played this very old Ultimate game, so here is a brief explanation of those not in the know:
+Older generations of gamer may not have played this game, so here is a brief explanation of those not in the know:

-Cookies existence on the BBC Micro was to be something of a shock to many people, especially Stairway To Hell (http://www.stairwaytohell.com), who were recovering lost BBC Micro titles through their website.
-Regular contributor to Stairway To Hell, Dick Greening caused shockwaves by contributing the previously unreleased (and complete!) disk image of Cookie.
-How??
+Cookie’s existence on the BBC Micro was to be something of a shock to many people, especially Stairway To Hell (http://www.stairwaytohell.com), who were recovering lost BBC Micro titles through their website.
+Regular contributor to Stairway To Hell, Dick Greening caused shock waves by contributing the previously unreleased (and complete!) disk image of Cookie in 2002.
+How?

-Remarkable was the fact that no official BBC Micro version was ever heard of until it surfacing like it did.
-Even Rares own website stated Cookie was only ever released for the Spectrum.
-Was this therefore a conversion not for our eyes?
-With Mire Mare being a quiet subject with Rare, we may well have not meant to have known about the game.
+Remarkable was the fact that no official BBC Micro version was ever heard of until it surfaced like it did.
+Even Rare’s own website stated Cookie was only ever released for the Spectrum.

-It is strange that a complete game like this was left unreleased, when other BBC Ultimate titles did get a release.
-Possibly Cookie was a late comer, and arrived at a time when Ultimate felt they were not getting much profit from the machine.
-It still remains a mystery, but crucially the game is finally here and can be enjoyed as originally intended.
+It is strange that a complete game like this was left unreleased when other BBC Ultimate titles did see release.
+Possibly Cookie was a bit too late, and Ultimate felt it wouldn’t sell.
+It still remains a mystery and hopefully Paul Proctor will shed some light, but crucially the game is finally here and can be enjoyed as originally intended.